 Set a credit limit

 After sending the invitation, the invitee appears in the members list with a Pending badge.
-Use the Credit limit dropdown on their row to cap how many credits they can consume per month.
+Every new member is automatically assigned a default credit limit of 100 credits per month.
+Use the Credit limit dropdown on their row if you want to change this value.

 Credit limits apply at all collaboration levels: workspace, project, and task.
 You can set or update the limit at any time from Settings → Members.